What is Cronhub?

-Cronhub is a tool to monitor any scheduled task (or let's call it a cron job).
-It makes it a breeze to keep track of all your cron jobs in a single dashboard.
-You can use Cronhub to get alerts when:
+Cronhub is a cloud-based tool to monitor your scheduled jobs (or cron jobs).
+It makes it very easy to keep track of all your cron jobs in a single dashboard.
+After integrating your job with a Cronhub monitor we can send you alerts when:

 What is a monitor?